The Mud Garden will be closed for the cold months. It will reopen again in Spring 2021.

 The Mud Garden is situated next to Muzeiko's Educational Building!
 Grab your boots, sandals or flip flops and get ready for a big muddy party!

-The Mud Garden is open between 10am and 5:30pm from Tuesday to Sunday.
+The Mud Garden will be closed for the cold months.
+It will reopen again in Spring 2021.
 It can be visited only with a ticket for Muzeiko, valid on the day of visit, regardless of the time interval for which it was purchased.
 The presence of a parent or other adult companion for children under 12 is mandatory.